 Next academic year, Jane is leaving the RA staff.

 “I was adding it up a couple days ago,” he said.
 “I’m an RA, like, 336 hours between two weeks of a paycheck and I only get paid [for] 40.”

 Like Jane, John loves the residents in the hall he oversees.
-He joined the RA staff because he thought it was the top job to strengthen his resume, and the skills he developed from his position would help his career goal: owning a business.
+He joined the RA staff because he thought it was the top job to strengthen his resume and the skills necessary for a job in business.

-But John always feels like he is on duty; at any moment he could be called for help, whether in the dead of night or in the middle of a school day.
+John always feels like he is on duty.
+At any moment he could be called for help, whether in the dead of night or in the middle of a school day.
 With athletics, an internship and other extracurricular activities, always being ready to help can make scheduling difficult.

 John said there’s no incentive to stay an RA.
 He hears that pay increases happen each successive year on staff, but veteran RA’s still complain about money.

 What could change Jane and John’s minds and keep them on staff next year?
 Better pay.
 Specifically, free room.
-The workload, they said, would be worth it then.
+The workload, they said, would then be worth it.

 John and Jane, as well as other students on campus, believe that Albion’s RA’s are the most poorly compensated in Michigan.